NFJJunior/TrainTicketsApp/README.md

 # JavaProject
-A java project for Advanced Object Programmig class
+A java project for Advanced Object Programming class